-Our graduates and students actively contribute to improved healthcare systems, nursing education and the health of communities on a global level.
+Our graduates and students utilized the skills and knowledge gained from th MN program to actively contribute to improved healthcare systems, nursing education and the health of communities on a global level.
 They lead with innovation, compassion and data driven decision-making, putting their graduate degree education to work for the community they serve.
-Take a moment to learn what makes the program among the best in the nation!
+Take a moment to learn what makes the program among the best in the nation.

 Miriam Witt (UWB BSN '15) and incoming Fall 2020 Master of Nursing student, travels the world to assist those in need using her nursing education and passion to changes lives and make a global difference.
 Read more